 Please contact Senator Massey regardless of where you live!
 If you do not live in South Carolina, but travel to the state or have some other connection to it, let the senator and his staff know.

-Once you have contacted Senator Massey, click the orange banner above to report your action!
+Once you have contacted Senator Massey, click the orange banner below to report taking action!